CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms: 'animated GIFs', 'Slack', 'GIF', and even provides a realistic user phrase example ('make me a GIF of X doing Y for Slack').
-These are terms users would naturally say.
+Includes strong natural trigger terms: 'animated GIFs', 'Slack', 'GIF', and provides a realistic user utterance example ('make me a GIF of X doing Y for Slack').
+Users would naturally use these terms when requesting this type of work.

 3 / 3